Outlander star has spoken about whether they will be appearing in the prequel series Blood Of My Blood

-Outlander Blood Of My Blood: Graham McTavish on possible return in Outlander prequel after pal Sam Heughan confirmed ‘Jamie Fraser’s not in it’
+Outlander: Graham McTavish talks Outlander prequel after pal Sam Heughan confirmed ‘Jamie Fraser’s not in it’

 Sam Heughan said recently he won’t be appearing in the upcoming Outlander prequel – but his good pal and co-star Graham McTavish could yet have a part to play.